MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 # Lab answer key: Implementing integration between AD DS and Microsoft Entra ID

-**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-800%20Lab%20Simulation%20-%20Implementing%20integration%20between%20AD%20DS%20and%20Azure%20AD)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Lab Setup

 1. Connect to **SEA-ADM1** and, if needed, sign in with the credentials provided by the instructor.